Techno

-Techno is a genre of electronic dance music (EDM) which is generally produced for use in a continuous DJ set, with tempos being in the range from 120 to 150 beats per minute (bpm).
+Techno is a genre of electronic music which is generally produced for use in a continuous DJ set, with tempos being in the range from 120 to 150 beats per minute (bpm).
 The central rhythm is typically in common time (4/4) and often characterized by a repetitive four on the floor beat.
 Artists may use electronic instruments such as drum machines, sequencers, and synthesizers, as well as digital audio workstations.
 Drum machines from the 1980s such as Roland's Roland TR-808 and Roland TR-909 are highly prized, and software emulations of such retro instruments are popular in this style.

 Much of the instrumentation in techno is used to emphasize the role of rhythm over other musical aspects.
 Vocals and melodies are uncommon.
 The use of sound synthesis in developing distinctive timbres tends to feature more prominently.
 Typical harmonic practices found in other forms of music are often ignored in favor of repetitive sequences of notes.
 More generally the creation of techno is heavily dependent on music production technology.

-Use of the term "techno" to refer to a type of electronic music originated in Germany in the early 1980s.
+In the early 1980s, the term "techno" was used to refer to a type of electronic music in Germany and Japan.
 In 1988, following the UK release of the compilation Techno!
 The New Dance Sound of Detroit, the term came to be associated with a form of EDM produced in Detroit.
 Detroit techno resulted from the melding of synth-pop by artists such as Kraftwerk, Giorgio Moroder and Yellow Magic Orchestra with African American styles such as house, electro, and funk.
 Added to this is the influence of futuristic and science-fiction themes relevant to life in contemporary American society, with Alvin Toffler's book The Third Wave a notable point of reference.
 The music produced in the mid-to-late 1980s by Juan Atkins, Derrick May, and Kevin Saunderson (collectively known as The Belleville Three), along with Eddie Fowlkes, Blake Baxter, James Pennington and others is viewed as the first wave of techno from Detroit.

+German literature on techno's origins describes it as a style that emerged in 1990 and based on Chicago house but influenced by Detroit techno, Belgian new beat and electronic body music.
+This version of techno became established in Europe and the United States in the early 90s.
+Initially, during the late 1980s in Germany, it was called 'Techno House'.

-After the success of house music in Europe, techno grew in popularity in the United Kingdom, Germany, Belgium, The Netherlands and France.
+After the success of house music in Europe, techno grew in popularity in the United Kingdom, Germany, Belgium and The Netherlands.
 Regional variants quickly evolved and by the early 1990s techno subgenres such as acid, hardcore, bleep, ambient, and dub techno had developed.
 Music journalists and fans of techno are generally selective in their use of the term, so a clear distinction can be made between sometimes related but often qualitatively different styles, such as tech house and trance.